EstelleGvl/unknownhands/pages/about.md

   -	Contribute records from your collection.
   -	Collaborate on case studies, teaching modules, or visualization ideas.

  We aim to develop collaborations and we welcome participation of scholars working on subjects beyond the scope of this project.
-Feel free to share with us data about languages not currently included in the dataset.
+Feel free to share with us data about languages and periods not currently included in the dataset.

 See [Contact](/contact) for how to reach us and [Participate](/participate) to get involved in the project.